Bell CH-146 Griffon: Suitability for role

 The CH-146 was purchased by the CF to replace four existing helicopters, the CH-136 Kiowa in the observation role, the CH-135 Twin Huey in the army tactical role, the CH-118 Iroquois in the base rescue role and the heavy lift CH-147 Chinook.
 From the time of its purchase defence analysts have been critical of the aircraft pointing to its procurement as politically motivated and that the aircraft cannot adequately fill any of its intended roles.
 It has been termed "a civilian designed and built aircraft, with only a coat of green paint."

 Writing in 2006 defence analyst Sharon Hobson said:

 The CH-146 was ruled out for the Afghan mission by General Rick Hillier when he was Chief of Defence Staff in 2008 due to being underpowered.
 It has also been criticised for being underpowered by Martin Shadwick, a defence analyst and professor at York University.
 Shadwick stated in July 2009:

 At the inquest into the death of Capt Ben Babington-Browne (killed on 6 July 2009 in the crash of aircraft #146434), Lt Cdr William Robley of the UK Defence Helicopter Flying School confirmed that operating the aircraft at that altitude, temperature and weight meant that it was not the correct helicopter for that mission.
 When asked by the coroner: "Had you been there, would it have been obvious to you of the risks attached to using the Griffon helicopter in these conditions?"
 Lt Cdr Robley replied: "Yes."
 When asked: "Would you expect a competent pilot to have understood that this was not the correct helicopter for the mission?", Lt Cdr Robley replied: "It depended on the pilot's training; unless they have been trained, they are on a voyage of discovery."

 Retired Lieutenant General Lou Cuppens defended the aircraft's performance:

 Defence Minister Peter MacKay also defended the aircraft:

+Latvia

+Starting in 2025, Canada is planning to send 4 Griffon's to Latvia, as part of a NATO mission there, specifically Operation REASSURANCE.